Flapper: Etymology

-The use of the term coincided with a fashion among teenage girls in the United States in the early 1920s for wearing unbuckled galoshes, and a widespread false etymology held that they were called "flappers" because they flapped when they walked, as they wore their overshoes or galoshes unfastened, showing that they defied convention in a manner similar to the 21st century fad for untied shoelaces.
-Another suggestion to the origin of the term, in relation to fashion, comes from a 1920s fashion trend in which young women left their overcoat unbuttoned to allow it to flap back and forth as they walked, appearing more independent and freed from the tight, Victorian Era style clothing.
+The use of the term coincided with a fashion among teenage girls in the United States in the early 1920s for wearing unbuckled galoshes, and a widespread false etymology held that they were called "flappers" because these flapped when they walked, showing that they defied convention in a manner similar to the 21st-century fad for untied shoelaces.
+Another such false etymology comes from a 1920s fashion trend in which a young woman would leave her overcoat unbuttoned to allow it to flap back and forth as she walked, appearing more independent and freed from tight, Victorian Era–style clothing.

 By the mid-1930s in Britain, although still occasionally used, the word "flapper" had become associated with the past.
 In 1936, a Times journalist grouped it with terms such as "blotto" as outdated slang: "[blotto] evokes a distant echo of glad rags and flappers ...
 It recalls a past which is not yet 'period'."